Skip to content

 What is Anxiety Disorder?

-Periodic anxiety is a normal component of life, according to The National Institute on Mental Health.
+According to The National Institute on Mental Health, periodic anxiety is a standard component of life.
 When faced with a challenge at work, before a test, or before making a crucial decision, you could experience anxiety.
 However, anxiety disorders involve more than just passing apprehension or terror.

-Anxiety and depression difference: People with a generalized Anxiety disorder (GAD) display excessive Anxiety or worry, most days for at least 6 months, about many things such as personal health, work, social interactions, and everyday routine life circumstances.
-Fear and Anxiety can cause significant problems in areas of their life, such as social interactions, school, and work.
+Anxiety and depression difference: People with a generalized Anxiety disorder (GAD) display excessive Anxiety or worry, most days for at least six months, about many things such as personal health, work, social interactions, and everyday routine life circumstances.
+Fear and Anxiety can cause significant problems, such as social interactions, school, and work.

 Get Help.
 Get Better.
 Get Your Life Back.